yamesjamess/p2-project-foodle/README.md

 ### How to fork this repository

 * Visit the main repository at https://github.com/yamesjamess/p2-project-foodle.
-* On the top right hand corner click on the "Fork" button.
+* On the top right-hand corner click on the "Fork" button.
 * You will be redirected to a new page, from there enter the name you desire the name the forked repository and click "Create Fork"
-* You will now have a Fork copy of the repository on your own repository.
+* You will now have a Fork copy of the repository on your repository.

 ## Credits